 International Baccalaureate CAS Tour

 On this trip we honour students of International Baccalaureate’s Diploma Program and its Creativity, Activity and Service (CAS) elements.
 To fulfill their commitment to being active, inventive and helpful to the community, IB students will find themselves engaged in a host of unique and character-building activities on this tour.
 Students create art with an Aboriginal guideplant native trees to revitalise degraded land, and learn to snorkel among a rainbow of life at the Great Barrier Reef.
 They work as a team to build a raft, to clean mangroves that serve as marine life nurseries, and to monitor the success of a Daintree Rainforest revegetation plot.
-With plenty of time for an Urban Challenge competition, a beach bonfire, looking for Nemo, and wildlife spotting under the care of an expert educator, this school excursion for IB students is sure to please.
+With plenty of time for an optional creative craft project, a beach bonfire, looking for Nemo, and wildlife spotting under the care of an expert educator, this school excursion for IB students is sure to please.

 Length